Haiti at the 1936 Summer Olympics

 Haiti was set to participate at the 1936 Summer Olympics in Berlin, Germany, but its only athlete, weightlifter René Ambroise, pulled out due to injury.
-In the days before the Games began, the Liechtenstein delegation noticed that its national flag was identical to that of Haiti, however, resulting in both altering the flags for the opening ceremony and, in 1937, Liechtenstein changing its flag.
+In the days before the Games began, the Liechtenstein delegation noticed that its national flag was identical to that of Haiti, resulting in both altering the flags for the opening ceremony and, in 1937, Liechtenstein changing its flag.

 Organisation

 André Chevallier was the president of Haiti's National Olympic Committee in 1936 and lead the nation through the organisation process.
 The nation had been invited to participate on 20 December 1933, and were sent ten Olympic programmes in March 1935, though in Spanish rather than national language French.
 Their small delegation (twenty Olympic identity cards and one press ticket were issued) arrived in Germany on 24 July 1936 before departing on 4 August.
 Their attaché in Berlin was Edouard Voigt, and the military officer assigned to serve them was Captain v.
 Hülsen.

 In order to travel to Germany, the Haitian delegation first had to go to New York to catch an Atlantic crossing with the US Armed Forces on the SS Manhattan, barely arriving in New York in time.